Parrows/Parrows/paper/content/response.md

 > single figure.
 A related question is: why should there be any observable
 > difference?
 After all the exact same infrastructure and almost the same
 > implementation are used.

+We forced both figures on a single page.

+The point of those figures is exactly to showcase that there is no observable difference, despite using a further intermediate abstraction layer in form of our API.

 >
 > page 25:
 >